-McCollum Auto Body has been the trusted auto body shop for Pacific Northwest drivers since 1980.
-In that time, we’ve developed strong relationships with so many great customers who need auto body or mechanical work in Portland, Eugene, and Vancouver.
+McCollum Automotive has been the trusted auto mechanic shop for Pacific Northwest drivers since 1980.
+In that time, we’ve developed strong relationships with so many great customers who need mechanical work in Portland, Eugene, and Vancouver.

-As our business has grown — now with four convenient locations! — so has our ability to provide top-notch auto body services and diesel repair.
+As our business has grown — so has our ability to provide top-notch diesel repair.
 McCollum Automotive has the experience and the knowledge to keep your diesel engine throttling like new.